2001, December 27, at St.James the Just Orthodox Church.

 ABOUT RACS

-The Russian American Colony Singers (RACS) is a non-profit 501 ( c ) ( 3 ) organization of singers headquartered in south central Alaska, primarily Anchorage, that rehearses and performs choral literature with a unique emphasis on Russian music in various idioms, folk, classical, and religious.
+The Russian-American Colony Singers (RACS) is a non-profit 501 (c) (3) organization of singers headquartered in Anchorage that performs choral literature with an emphasis on Russian music in various genres.
+It was formed in 2001 and consists of twenty singers, both men and women, under the direction of Zlata Lund.

 HISTORY OF RACS PERFORMANCES